MovingBlocks/DestinationSol/.github/CONTRIBUTING.md

 *When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.*

 Read on for an overview and [check the wiki for more details](https://github.com/MovingBlocks/DestinationSol/wiki).
-For questions please join us in our [forum](http://forum.terasology.org/forum) or in `#terasology` on Freenode IRC (http://webchat.freenode.net) - while `#destination-sol` exists as well we're keeping all activity within the Terasology community for simplicity's sake, for now.
+For questions please join us in our [forum](http://forum.terasology.org/forum) or in `#destination-sol` on the Terasology [Discord](https://discord.gg/Terasology).

 ## File an Issue